PaddlePaddle/PARL/benchmark/torch/qmix/README.md

 - We traineded our model in 5 different scenarios: *"3m", "8m", "2s_3z", "3s_5z"* and *"1c_3s_5z"*.
 - The **difficulty** in all scenarios are set to be "7" (very difficult).
-- We trainined the model 3 times for each scenarios.
+- We trainined the model 3 times for each scenario.

 ## How to Use
 ### Dependencies